Ryan McCourt: Early life and education

 Ryan David McCourt was born and raised in Edmonton, Alberta, the youngest of Ken and Sheelagh McCourt's five children.
 He attended school at Patricia Heights Elementary School, Hillcrest Junior High School, and Jasper Place High School.
 McCourt completed his Bachelor of Fine Arts in 1997, and his Master of Fine Arts in Sculpture in 1999, both at the University of Alberta There, McCourt was a student of Peter Hide and Edmonton's modernist tradition of welded sculpture.

 Career

 In 1995, while an undergraduate student, McCourt was a photographer with the Edmonton Eskimos Football Club.
 After completing his MFA, McCourt worked as the Artistic Coordinator for The Works Art Expo 2001, and curated Resolutions, a solo exhibition of paintings by Canadian artist Tony Baker, at the Edmonton Art Gallery.
 In 2002, McCourt founded the North Edmonton Sculpture Workshop, "a cooperative shared-studio project focused on facilitating the creation and promotion of contemporary sculpture," producing the Big Things sculpture series at the Royal Alberta Museum from 2002 to 2006.
 In 2003, McCourt was an instructor of Visual Fundamentals at the University of Alberta.
 In 2004, alongside then-Alberta Premier Ralph Klein, McCourt unveiled his 5.5-meter tall commissioned sculpture entitled A Modern Outlook, at 18550-118A Avenue in Edmonton.
 McCourt organized the Alberta Centennial Sculpture Exhibition at the Royal Alberta Museum in 2005.
+In 2025, recording under the name "The Synthesist," McCourt released two albums of music: "The Objectivity of Taste" and "After Your Death."

+CKUA host Leo Cripps aired tracks from After Your Death on two consecutive broadcasts of his program Discoveries in January 2026, publicly praising the music.
+CKUA subsequently declined to add the albums to their library, citing an unwritten policy against airing music created using generative AI tools.